William M. Tweed: Imprisonment, escape, and death

 Tweed was released on $1 million bail, and Tammany set to work to recover its position through the ballot box.
 Tweed was re-elected to the state senate in November 1871, due to his personal popularity and largesse in his district, but in general Tammany did not do well, and the members of the Tweed Ring began to flee the jurisdiction, many going overseas.
 Tweed was re-arrested, forced to resign his city positions, and was replaced as Tammany's leader.
 Once again, he was released on bail—$8 million this time—but Tweed's supporters, such as Jay Gould, felt the repercussions of his fall from power.

 Tweed's first trial before Judge Noah Davis, in January 1873, ended when the jury was unable to deliver a verdict.
 Tweed's defense counsel included David Dudley Field II and Elihu Root.
 His retrial, again before Judge Noah Davis in November resulted in convictions on 204 of 220 counts, a fine of $12,750 (the equivalent of $ today) and a prison sentence of 12 years; a higher court, however, reduced Tweed's sentence to one year.
 After his release from The Tombs prison, New York State filed a civil suit against Tweed, attempting to recover $6 million in embezzled funds.
 Unable to put up the $3 million bail, Tweed was locked up in the Ludlow Street Jail, although he was allowed home visits.
 During one of these on December 4, 1875, Tweed escaped and fled to Spain, where he worked as a common seaman on a Spanish ship.
 The U.S. government discovered his whereabouts and arranged for his arrest once he reached the Spanish border, where he was recognized from Nast's political cartoons.
 He was turned over to an American warship, the USS Franklin, which delivered him to authorities in New York City on November 23, 1876, and he was returned to prison.

-Desperate and broken, Tweed now agreed to testify about the inner workings of the Tweed Ring to a special committee set up by the Board of Aldermen in return for his release, but after he did so, Tilden, now governor of New York, refused to abide by the agreement, and Tweed remained incarcerated.
+Desperate and broken, Tweed now agreed to testify about the inner workings of the Tweed Ring to a special committee set up by the Board of Aldermen in return for his release.
+However, after he did so, Tilden, now governor of New York, refused to abide by the agreement, and Tweed remained incarcerated.

+Death and burial

 He died in the Ludlow Street Jail on April 12, 1878, from severe pneumonia, and was buried in Brooklyn's Green-Wood Cemetery.
-Mayor Smith Ely would not allow the flag at City Hall to be flown at half staff.
+Mayor Smith Ely Jr. would not allow the flag at City Hall to be flown at half staff.